If you’re in ecommerce you’re always looking for ways to boost clicks and sales. Are you putting out video content?

 A product performance video could demonstrate your product in use and show it in action.
 This gives customers a much better look at your product than photos on your site, and they can imagine how your product might solve their pain points when they see it happen on screen.

 A testimonial video might suit you even better than that.
 Testimonials could be as simple as customers filming themselves on their phones, but for a B2B product, a more polished case study interview would be more effective.
 Testimonials from customers can illustrate a clear before-and-after story.
 They show potential customers how your product solves real problems.

 These are good tactics to build trust in your product, but to build trust in your company overall you can use more informative videos.

 3. Video content is a source of information

 One of the big long-term goals of marketing is turning your company into an authority in your niche.
 You can do that in the eyes of customers by providing high-quality informational videos.

 The most common type of video for this is the ‘how-to’ video.
 This is just a short explainer that might show viewers how to get the most out of your product.
 It might also show viewers how to solve a more general problem like styling an outfit, or making more sales, with only a sale at the end explaining how your product can help with that problem.

 B2B content marketing is all about education and information.
-Helpful video content with topics like ‘how to get more customer feedback’ or ‘email policy is a business imperative, here’s how to draft one’ can provide your target audience with real value.
-Whether or not you make the sale then and there, they’ll remember that information and associate your brand with expertise and authority.
+Helpful video content, including tutorials on ‘how to get more customer feedback’ and guides on ‘why an email policy is a business imperative and how to draft one,’ along with the implementation of a customer feedback tool, can provide your target audience with real value.

 These videos are good for YouTube, where they could end up embedded in the results for relevant Google search terms.
 You might also host them on your site to get a better look at viewer analytics.
 Any domain website builder like OnlyDomains will enable you to embed videos in your site or blog posts as easily as pasting in the link.